mrishu/minhash/README.md

    - $$\text{Jaccard Similarity (approx.)} = \frac{\text{Number of matches in MinHash signatures}}{\text{Number of hashes}}.$$

 4. **Storage of MinHash Signatures**:
-   - MinHash signatures are computed and stored as `.npy` files in the `minhashes` directory.
+   - MinHash signatures are computed and stored as `.npy` files in the `computed_minhashes` directory.
 If a signature already exists for a document, it is loaded to avoid redundant computation.

 5. **Document Relevance**:
    - For a given query document, its MinHash signature is compared with the signatures of other documents.
 Documents with a MinHash-based Jaccard similarity above the `JACCARD_THRESHOLD` are considered relevant.